mikeoleary/mikeoleary.github.io/_drafts/template.md

 ---
 layout: single
 title:  "Put title here"
-categories: [Blog]
+categories: [kubernetes]
 tags: [azure,linux]
-description: "One sentence description here" #this is a custom variable meant for a short description to be displayed on home page
+excerpt: "One sentence description here" #this is a custom variable meant for a short description to be displayed on home page
 ---
 <!-- begin_excerpt -->
 <!-- end_excerpt -->